 “While we want men to step up and confront gender-based violence and abuse, we also want them to step back and reflect on their own privilege, to show empathy and form allyship with women.
 Collectively as a society, we need to create the conditions that deconstruct those notions that make for harmful masculinities and unlearn often learned behaviours.

 However, “There are certain aspects of the patriarchy that don’t work for men as well,” he acknowledges, “and we need to find a way to allow men into that conversation without a sense of shame or judgement and so that they can actively become allies to the women in our lives and help end gender-based violence.”

-Pledge: Men’s Development Network CEO Seán Cooke, who, on International White Ribbon Day, gave a presentation about the campaign to the White Ribbon secondary school, St. Oliver’s in Drogehda.
-Also on the 25th, a small march/gathering was co-organised in Carlow by Colm Kelly Ryan with Carlow-Kilkenny CYPSC and supported by An Garda Síochána (below).
+Pledge: Men’s Development Network CEO Seán Cooke, who, on International White Ribbon Day, gave a presentation about the campaign to the White Ribbon secondary school, St. Oliver’s Community College in Drogheda.

 Welcoming the support of both influential national figures, regional institutions, and civic-minded local groups, the head of White Ribbon Campaign Ireland has urged men to foster greater allyship with women to further the aims of gender equality and an end to gender-based violence.

 Seán Cooke, CEO of Men’s Development Network, was speaking after attending a December 1st photocall (above) at which South West Wexford Family Resource Centre, local hobbyist collective Blokes With Cameras and Ramsgrange Men’s Shed came together to signal their support for the White Ribbon Ireland campaign during the annual United Nations Global #16days of Activism Against Gender-Based Violence (Nov 25 – Dec 10).